luhao-yang/luhao-yang.github.io/_posts/blogs-2018/2018-02-20-mocha-chai-javascript-unit-testing.md

 ---
 id: 300
-title: 'Mocha/chai &#8211; JavaScript unit testing'
+title: "Mocha/chai &#8211; JavaScript unit testing"
 #date: 2018-02-20T11:22:02+00:00
 author: Luhao
 summary: "Let's go with the one of the most popular JavaScript unit testing framework!"